louisamand/instant_quoting_freight_websites_australia/README.md

 ### export_data_scraper.py

-Takes one row of data and adds it to the existing **instant_quote_scraping.csv** file, or creates it if it has been deleted or moved.
+Takes one row of data and adds it to the existing `instant_quote_scraping.csv` file, or creates it if it has been deleted or moved.
+Takes the information of a query and adds it to the existing `searches_log.csv` file, or creates it if it has been deleted or moved.
 Takes the information of a query and adds it to the existing **searches_log.csv** file, or creates it if it has been deleted or moved.